Time Encoding of Finite-Rate-of-Innovation Signals: Simulation Results

-Next, we perform Monte Carlo simulations to assess the performance for different levels of jitter: $\sigma = 10^{-6}, 10^{-5}, 10^{-4}, 10^{-3}, 10^{-2}, 10^{-1}, 10^{0}$.
+In both the cases, the $\text{NMSE}_{\boldsymbol{\tau}}$ is of the order of $10^{-5}$, and $\text{NMSE}_{\boldsymbol{c}}$ is of the order of $10^{-3}$, indicating accurate reconstruction. \\ Next, we perform Monte Carlo simulations to assess the performance for different levels of jitter: $\sigma = 10^{-6}, 10^{-5}, 10^{-4}, 10^{-3}, 10^{-2}, 10^{-1}, 10^{0}$.
 Higher the $\sigma$, more is the jitter.
-We consider reconstruction using GenFRI-TEM (Algorithm~\ref{algo:genFRI}), FRI-TEM \cite{naaman2021fritem} and Cadzow Plug-and-Play Gradient Descent (CPGD) \cite{simeoni2020cpgd} techniques.
-The NMSE in shifts (Eq.~\eqref{eq:mseShifts}) is averaged over $100$ realizations of the jitter for both C-TEM and IF-TEM.
-Figure~\ref{fig:tem_errors_noisy} shows the NMSE as a function of $\sigma$.
-For small values of $\sigma$, GenFRI-TEM provides the least NMSE compared with the benchmark methods.
-For large $\sigma$, all the techniques have a comparable NMSE.\\ The superior performance of GenFRI-TEM for low $\sigma$ is attributed to the fact that it jointly solves for the annihilating filter and the Fourier coefficients subject to the annihilation constraint $(\Gamma_K\hat{\bx})\bh = \zerovec$, whereas CPGD and FRI-TEM solve for them sequentially.
-Consequently, errors in the estimation of the Fourier coefficients will lead to a full-rank $\Gamma_K\hat{\bx}$ and errors in the estimation of the shifts.
+We consider reconstruction using GenFRI-TEM (Algorithm~\ref{algo:genFRI}), FRI-TEM \cite{naaman2021fritem} and Cadzow Plug-and-Play Gradient Descent (CPGD) \cite{simeoni2020cpgd,simeoni2020pyoneer} techniques.
+The NMSE in shifts and amplitudes (Eq.~\eqref{eq:mseShifts}) is averaged over $100$ realizations of the jitter for both C-TEM and IF-TEM.
+Figures~\ref{fig:ctem_errors_noisy}~and~\ref{fig:iftem_errors_noisy} shows the NMSE as a function of $\sigma$ for C-TEM and IF-TEM, respectively.
+For small $\sigma$, GenFRI-TEM provides the least NMSE compared with the benchmark methods.
+For large $\sigma$, all techniques have comparable NMSEs.\\ The superior performance of GenFRI-TEM for low $\sigma$ is attributed to the fact that it jointly solves for the annihilating filter and the Fourier coefficients subject to the annihilation constraint $(\Gamma_K\hat{\bx})\bh = \zerovec$, whereas CPGD and FRI-TEM solve for them sequentially.
+Consequently, errors in the estimation of the Fourier coefficients will lead to a full-rank $\Gamma_K\hat{\bx}$ and errors in the estimation of the shifts. \\ Figures~\ref{fig:ctem_position_noisy}~and~\ref{fig:iftem_position_noisy} show the average of the estimated shifts compared with the true shifts for C-TEM and IF-TEM, respectively, for various $\sigma$.
+The recovery of shifts is accurate if the mean is close to the $45^\circ$ straight line, and the standard deviation (indicated by an error bar) is small.
+Deviation of the average from the straight line indicates a bias in the recovery. \\ For lower $\sigma$, CPGD and GenFRI-TEM have less bias, while FRI-TEM shows outliers.
+For large $\sigma$, the estimation bias is high in general for all techniques, but the bias is the least with GenFRI-TEM.
+The standard deviation of the estimated shifts using GenFRI-TEM can also be observed to be smaller than the benchmark methods.
+This is consistent with the results in Figure~\ref{fig:ctem_errors_noisy}~and~\ref{fig:iftem_errors_noisy}.
+This evidence shows that GenFRI-TEM has least NMSE and least bias.\\ The results pertaining to time-encoding of FRI signals generated by a cubic B-spline kernel are reported in the Supplementary Material.